-WHA’s certified nurse-midwives are women’s health specialists who can help you throughout your life with contraception and family planning, pregnancy and childbirth, gynecology and well-woman care and the transition to menopause.
-Basically, they’re here for any woman, in every way, at any time.
-Yup, they’re pretty great.
+WHA’s certified nurse-midwives can help you throughout your life with contraception and family planning, pregnancy and childbirth, gynecology and wellness care and the transition to menopause.
+Basically, they’re here for you, in every way, at any time.

 The certified nurse-midwives at WHA provide the best of both worlds: high-quality modern healthcare practiced with the compassion and art of midwifery.
-Women are encouraged to be partners in their care (after all, who could know your body better than you?), and the midwife/client relationship is recognized as a key factor in the health of a woman and her family.
-Our midwives work WHA physicians, when needed, for specialized services or if problems develop.
+With shared decision making at the center of the midwifery approach, patients are encouraged to be partners in their care (after all, who could know your body better than you?) and education takes center stage in helping each person make decisions that are right for them.
+Our midwives work with WHA’s physicians, when needed, for specialized services or if problems develop.

-Today’s midwives have evolved into more multifaceted caretakers than their predecessors, but their goal remains the same: quality healthcare specifically for women.
+Today’s midwives have evolved into more multifaceted caretakers than their predecessors, but their goal remains the same: patient-centered care for women, transgender and gender non-binary people.
 Nurse-midwives are educated in the disciplines of nursing and midwifery, are graduates of a professional program accredited by the American College of Nurse-Midwives (ACNM) and must pass a national certification exam.
 In Oregon, nurse-midwives have master’s degrees, are recognized as independent healthcare practitioners, have hospital admitting privileges, are licensed to prescribe medication and consult with many types of physicians.
 Basically, they are an awesome mash up of intuition and education.

-State-of-the-art laboratory and ultrasound technologies are available to all of our patients and are used sensibly for screening and diagnosis to maximize healthy childbirth outcomes for mother and baby.
+State-of-the-art laboratory and ultrasound technologies are available to all of our patients and are used sensibly for screening and diagnosis to maximize healthy childbirth outcomes for parent and baby.
 Our pregnancy care includes:

-During pregnancy, midwifery care is ideal for women at a low risk of complications.
+During pregnancy, midwifery care is ideal for people at a low risk of complications.
 When you first visit a midwife, she will take a comprehensive medical history, give you a physical exam and perform laboratory screenings to make sure midwifery care is right for you.
-She can also answer any questions you have and schedule additional prenatal screening or ultrasounds, if necessary.
+They can also answer any questions you have and schedule additional prenatal screening or ultrasounds, if necessary.

-The certified nurse-midwives at WHA provide gynecology and well-woman care for women at all stages of life, not just during pregnancy.
-Gynecology and well-woman services include:
+The certified nurse-midwives at WHA provide gynecology and wellness care for people at all stages of life, not just during pregnancy.
+Gynecology and wellness services include: